 In the first year of the program, students explore the history and philosophy of philanthropy and social change, and develop various leadership skills before conceiving, planning, and implementing a group project to address a social or environmental problem they have identified.
 Students who continue for a second year work with a teacher to develop a capstone project to address an issue of particular interest to them.
 See course specifics below.

-In this two trimester honors course, which is a requirement of the Teach2Serve program, students will study the history of philanthropy and social service in the public, private, and nonprofit sectors and identify the motivations, strengths and limitations of each.
+In this full year honors social studies course, which is a requirement of the Teach2Serve certificate program, students will study the history of philanthropy and social service in the public, private, and non-profit sectors and identify the motivations, strengths and limitations of each.
 Students will become familiar with the actors in the process, the barriers that exist, the points of entry, and the pathways to change.
-Along the way, they will develop such skills as teambuilding, listening, conflict resolution, 36 negotiation, resource mobilization, and fundraising.
-Lessons will be communicated more concretely through an examination of articles, books, and case studies related to an area of need chosen by the class.
-This course will also include workshops and opportunities to meet with dynamic social entrepreneurs and professionals working in the non-profit world.
-Course requirements include readings, journal responses, group projects and presentations, and a grant proposal.
-Open to students in the Teach2Serve program only.
-4 credits.
-Winter and Spring trimesters.
+Along the way, they will develop such skills as teambuilding, communication, consensus building, conflict resolution, creative problem solving, resource mobilization, and fundraising.
+Lessons and skills will be reinforced through an examination of articles, books, and case studies related to an area of need chosen by the class.
+This course also includes workshops with dynamic social entrepreneurs and professionals working in the community benefit sector.
+Course requirements include readings, journal responses, group projects, and a final paper.
+Open to students in the Teach2Serve program only.…4 credits.
+Fall and winter trimester.

-Students who complete the first year of the Teach2Serve program, including a group project to address a need identified by the team, may apply for a second year of Teach2Serve will need to complete a summer internship or volunteer experience and write up a project proposal in the fall.
-In the winter trimester, students will begin meeting twice a week as a cohort and one-on-one with an instructor to conceive, plan, develop and implement a proposed solution to a social or environmental problem identified by the student.
+Students who complete the first year of the Teach2Serve program, including a group project to address a need identified by the team, may apply for a second year to work on an individual capstone project using the skills learned in year 1.
+Students meet twice a week to conceive, plan, develop and implement a proposed solution to a problem or need identified by the student.
 Students start by listening to those in the affected community, educating themselves, educating others, and defining their goals.
-They will develop and practice an elevator pitch so they can succinctly communicate what they hope to accomplish with their project.
-Next, they will write a vision and mission statement; a project proposal in which they identify their goals, assets, logistics, marketing plan, recruiting plan, and governance; a preliminary budget; a fundraising proposal; and a self-evaluation.
-The focus of this studentdirected program is on learning by doing.
-Open to students accepted from the Teach2Serve program only.
+They are asked to develop and practice an elevator pitch so they can succinctly communicate what they hope to accomplish with their project.
+Next, they write a vision and mission statement; a project proposal in which they identify their goals, assets, logistics, marketing plan, recruiting plan, and governance; a preliminary budget; a fundraising proposal; and a self-evaluation.
+The focus of this student-directed program is on learning by doing.
+Open to students in the second year of the Teach2Serve program only.
 Non-credit course required for Teach2Serve students pursuing a capstone project.